Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 A Practical Example

-Let's walk through a simplified example to illustrate how this works in practice:
+Let's walk through a simplified example to illustrate how this works in practice.

 Imagine a theatre production company with:

-• A touring production
+• A touring production with:

 • Total production costs: £100,000

-• UK qualifying expenditure: £80,000
+• UK core costs: £80,000

 • Company trading loss for the year: £50,000